Periodontal Disease Treatment San Antonio, TX

 Periodontal Disease Maintenance in San Antonio, TX

-You most likely already know that regular cleanings are essential to maintaining a healthy mouth and preventing severe issues.
-However, even with the best care, gum disease can still develop.
-And when it does, your oral care needs to change.
+At this point, you already know that regular cleanings are essential, but even with good care, gum disease can still develop.
+If it does, your oral care needs to change.

 Why Can’t I Have a Regular Cleaning?